nielsdelestinne/juge/README.md

 # Juge

-> Disclaimer: created during a hacktahon, thus hacky code :)
+> Disclaimer: created during a hackathon, thus hacky code :)

 How can we display huge amounts of data in the UI while still achieving high performance & without negatively impacting the user experience.